Environmental Management

 Xiaoshan Yamaha Musical Instruments Co., Ltd. March 2013

-The Yamaha Group offers a variety of training and education opportunities to employees in an effort to raise their knowledge and skills with respect to the environment.
+The Yamaha Group offers a variety of education and training opportunities to employees in an effort to raise their knowledge and skills with respect to the environment.
 Such opportunities include the general education provided to all employees, specialty education for instructor candidates at production sites, and environmental facilities education and training for individuals in charge of environmental facilities.*2 Training is performed throughout the year as needed for specific business sites or processes.

 • *2 Environmental facilities are sites with the potential of polluting the environment should an accident occur.
 Lists of environmental facilities are compiled at each business site, and facilities are managed accordingly.